 Jadon Sancho’s move from Dortmund to Manchester United has been well-documented.
-The talks stretched for more than two seasons before both parties finally agreed to a 73m pound transfer fee with £15 million more in add-ons.
+The talks stretched for more than two seasons before both parties finally agreed to a 74.8 million pound transfer fee with £15 million more in add-ons.

 It could well mean that Jadon Sancho could be the costliest British player ever if he satisfies all bonus clauses.
 He joined Dortmund’s academy from United’s city rivals Manchester City in 2017.
 Sancho turned himself into one of the most exciting young talents in Europe in his four-year stint in Germany.
 He scored 50 goals in 137 games for ‘Die Schwarzgelbern’ and won them the DFB-Pokal last season.
 He scored two goals and assisted once in the final.

 7. Harry Maguire (Leicester City to Manchester United) – £76.6 million

 Harry Maguire moved to Old Trafford in the summer of 2019, after a great showing at the 2018 World Cup.
 The fee paid made him the most expensive defender in football history.
 It surpassed the fee Liverpool paid for the aforementioned Virgil van Dijk in 2018.
 Maguire is also the most expensive British transfer.

 The centre-back quickly established himself as one of United’s most consistent performers since his arrival.
 He has missed only four league games in two seasons so far.
 He played every minute in his first season as United finished third in the league.
 Maguire was given the captaincy in January 2020.
 The Sheffield United academy graduate led the club to second place in the Premier League last season.